 _____ Proposed schedule of construction for development or project.

+_____ Certification of a valid standard commercial general liability insurance policy providing bodily injury and property damage insurance during the period of construction with coverage limits of not less than $300,000.00 per each occurrence and in the aggregate.

 _____ Provide any additional information that may assist the District in evaluating the proposed project’s effect on the District’s levee and the District’s ability to normal maintenance and maintenance during times of emergency.

 The undersigned Property Owner/Applicant agrees to reimburse the District for its costs and expenses associated with the review of this Application.